 - What more can you find out about the river?

 - Unique facts?

-- Claim to fame?
+Claim to fame?

 - Distances, water discharge, elevations, water facts

 - Industry and economy

+- Plant, fish and bird populations?

 - Create a presentation about the River and the region so others can benefit from what you have learned.
 It's important to acknowledge your sources of information. - Remember the Māori name came first, and those names still exist.
 Ngāi Tahu are working with the NZ Geography Board to reintroduce Māori names, often starting with a dual naming (e.g. Aoraki Mt Cook) - ❖ You could choose to do a similar inquiry about other places of interest.
+Share your learning with another class.